 Robot vacuums should be able to clean any type of flooring.
-We test them on hard and soft flooring and around obstacles (chairs and a bench), so that the setup is similar to a home.
+We test them on hard floors and carpets, including around obstacles, so that the set-up is similar to a home.

 On this page